lemonlabsuk/scala-uri/README.md

 uri.toStringRaw //This is: http://example.com/path with space?param=üri
 ```

+The characters that `scala-uri` will percent encode by default can be found [here](https://github.com/theon/scala-uri/blob/master/src/main/scala/com/github/theon/uri/PercentEncoder.scala#L31).
+You can modify which characters are percent encoded like so:

+Only percent encode the hash character

+    implicit val encoder = PercentEncoder('#')

+Percent encode all the default chars, except the plus character:

+    implicit val encoder = PercentEncoder -- '+'

+Encode all the default chars, and also encode the letters a and b:

+    implicit val encoder = PercentEncoder ++ ('a', 'b')

+Unit test examples are [here](https://github.com/theon/scala-uri/blob/master/src/test/scala/com/github/theon/uri/EncodingTests.scala#L67)

 ### Encoding spaces as pluses

 The default behaviour with scala uri, is to encode spaces as `%20`, however if you instead wish them to be encoded as the `+` symbol, then simply add the following `implicit val` to your code: